 I’ve been practicing meditation on and off for years.
 Since making it a daily practice I have found it really helpful for improving my sleep and reducing stress.

 Why I Became a Nutritionist

-I first became interested in nutrition after experiencing my own health problems following acute food poisoning.
+I first became interested in nutrition after experiencing my own health problems following a gut infection.
 It left me with chronic IBS symptoms, poor sleep, low energy, joint pain and poor immunity.
 It seemed like I continuously picked up every virus that was around.